-A classic heirloom beefsteak, originally from Tennessee, that has been winning hearts for over a century with it’s unmatched sweet and balanced flavor.
-The fruits are streaked with purple, brown and red hues with dark shoulders, and is unlike any other variety of its kind.
-Productive plants produce slightly flattened, 8-12oz fruits on relatively short venues.
+A classic heirloom beefsteak.
+Originally from Tennessee, Cherokee Purple Tomato has been winning hearts for over a century with it’s unmatched sweet and balanced flavor.
+The fruits are streaked with vibrant purple, brown and red hues with dark shoulders, and is unlike any other variety of its kind.
+Productive plants produce slightly flattened, 8-12oz fruits on relatively short vines.
 Said to have originated from the Cherokees prior to the 1890s.
 Indeterminate.

 Days to Maturity: 70